Call/Text: (678) 329 9029

 • A PhD (Doctor of Philosophy) in Nursing

 Though they might look similar, they are not the same.
 The main difference is this: A DNP prepares you to practice at the highest level of nursing education.
 This is the primary focus.
-A PhD, on the other hand, prepares you not for practice but (usually) for academic research.
+A PhD, on the other hand, prepares you not for practice, but (usually) for academic research.

 If you want to learn more about the differences between a Nursing PhD and a DNP degree, check out this article by the School of Nursing at Duke University.

-Who can get a Doctor of Nursing Practice Degree?
+Who can get a DNP?

 Any nurse who has a bachelor's degree has the opportunity to get a DNP, even if they don't have their master's degree.
 There are some programs out there that will lead you straight into the DNP title.